memoria-io/atom/README.md

 ## Introduction

 * Atom is a collection of utilities for web, and event based applications.
 * Current JDK used is `Java 19`.

+**Disclaimer:**
+> `atom` is on edge, it's a work in progress and a pragmatic learning effort, so feel free to create issues or PRs.

 ![](docs/atom.jpg)